MicrosoftDocs/azure-docs/articles/sentinel/connect-dns-ama.md

 ---
 title: Stream and filter Windows DNS logs with the AMA connector
-description: Use the AMA connector to upload and filter data from your Windows DNS server logs, so you can dive deep into your logs, and protect your DNS servers from threats and attacks.
+description: Use the AMA connector to upload and filter data from your Windows DNS server logs.
+You can then dive into your logs to protect your DNS servers from threats and attacks.
 author: limwainstein
 ms.topic: how-to
 ms.date: 01/05/2022